 The SARS-Cov-2 pandemic has really upset all planning of completing the deep drilling and surface science work at EGRIP.
-The entire field seasons of 2020 an 2021 were cancelled.
-This season, 2022, is the field season that cannot be cancelled.
-After three years of abandonment, the EGRIP camp is disappearing in the snow and we need to go to EGRIP to dig out camp and continue drilling.
+The entire field seasons of 2020 an 2021 were cancelled; but in 2022 we were able to restore camp.
+This season, 2023, we hope to be able to finish deep drilling, delayed three years due to COVID.

-The authors wish to express sincere gratitude to the U.S. National Science Foundation and their logistical agent Batelle ARO Polar Field Services (PFS) and to the New York Air National Guard (109th) for their assistance and their supportive actions in anticipation of the upcoming EGRIP field campaign.
-Without this assistance, little of what is planned for the 2022 season could be realized.
+The authors wish to express sincere gratitude to the U.S. National Science Foundation and their logistical agent Battelle ARO Polar Field Services (PFS) and to the New York Air National Guard (109th) for their assistance and their supportive actions in anticipation of the upcoming EGRIP field campaign.
+Without this assistance, little of what is planned for the 2023 season could be realized.

-Copenhagen, February 11th, 2022
+Copenhagen, February 11th, 2023

-Iben Koldtoft, Trevor Popp, Dorthe Dahl-Jensen, Marie Kirk and J.P.
+Iben Koldtoft, Grant Boeckmann, Dorthe Dahl-Jensen, Marie Kirk and J.P.
 Steffensen